IgorVeic/Qintronics-Project-Full-Stack/README.md

 # 🛒 Shopping Cart

-- **Product Display**:

-  - Lists all added products with images, names, and descriptions.
+- **Product Display**: Shows added products with images, names, prices, quantities, and subtotal.
-  - Displays the price of each product, the selected quantity, and the subtotal.

-- **Quantity Management**:
+- **Quantity Management**: Adjust product quantity using "➕" and "➖" buttons with real-time updates.

-  - Allows users to increase or decrease the quantity of each product in the cart using intuitive "+" and "-" buttons.
-  - Automatically updates the subtotal and total amount when quantities are changed.

-- **Remove Products**:

-  - Users can remove individual products from the cart using the "Remove" button (❌).
+- **Remove Products**: Easily remove items from the cart with a ❌ button.
 - **Summary and Actions**:
-  - Shows a detailed summary, including the total price of all selected items.
+  - View total price and cart summary.
-  - Offers two action buttons:
-    - **Continue Shopping**: Navigates back to the product page for adding more items.
+  - **Continue Shopping** or proceed to **Checkout**.
-    - **Checkout**: Proceeds to the payment and order confirmation process.

 # 📦 Database

+- **PostgreSQL:**

-- PostgreSQL: Includes tables for users, products, orders, categories, sections, and more.
+- Includes tables for users, products, orders, categories, sections, and more.
+- Complex relations between tables to support all the functionalities of the application.

 # 📧 Email Notifications